rubymonsters/ruby-for-beginners/source/01-preface.md

 ## Resources

 We recommend looking at, reading, and working through other resources as well, as much as you can.
-Every beginners book puts things a little different, in a different order, and from a different angle.
+Every beginners book puts things a little differently, in a different order, and from a different angle.

 #### Overview